Joanne-Nguy/Joanne-Nguy.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 5
+nav_order: 2
 cv_pdf: Joanne_Nguyen.pdf # you can also use external links here
-description: A complete collection of Joanne's professional achievements.
+description: A collection of Joanne's professional achievements.
 toc:
   sidebar: left
 ---